JuanPautasso/jp-info/_teaching/teaching-1.md

 ---

 ## Outcome
-Participants gain a comprehensive understanding of non-traditional interfaces with a focus on EMG and its applications in innovative technologies.
+Participants gained a comprehensive understanding of non-traditional interfaces with a focus on EMG and its applications in innovative technologies.